dr-click/friends/README.md

   > Add more test coverage

+  > Add pagination on members

 ## Notes

   > We use 'Set as Current' action to set any member as current member in the session

+  > We use full-text-search for the search